Curious about how the lending library works? What’s in it? How you can see the carriers in the lending library? All great questions!

 Q: What is the lending library?

-A: Babywearing International of the Twin Cities hosts meetings all over the metro each month.
+A: Babywearing Twin Cities hosts meetings all over the metro each month.
 Since we provide an educational service at meetings, we maintain a collection of baby carriers to use for demonstration, teaching and trying on with the assistance of a Volunteer Babywearing Educator.
 As an additional benefit to our members, we offer the privilege of checking out up to two carriers for the month.

 Q: Why do people use the lending library?